-Heraeus Noblelight opens new UV LED curing testing facility for North America
+Heraeus Noblelight has established a new UV LED curing testing facility.

 “With the increasing popularity of UV LEDs in the curing of inks, coatings and adhesives, we determined that formulators, OEMs and end users have a need to evaluate cure quality using LED technology in a cost effective manner,” said Rick Slagle, business development manager of Heraeus Noblelight LLC.